ResponSySS/scripting-autodesk-revit-with-revitpythonshell/the_configure_dialog/search_paths.md

 The paths configured in the *Search Paths* tab are added to `sys.path` whenever an interactive shell is opened or an external script is executed.

+**NOTE**: The directory an external script resides in is automatically added to the search paths when that external script is run from the Ribbon.
+This makes it easier to split your code into a "library" portion and a "gui" portion and thus have re-usable code in your scripts.

 * FIXME: rename the dialog to *Configure* or *Preferences*
 * FIXME: rename the *Commands* tab to *external scripts* (or come up with a better name...)